sunrise-rab/geo-detectives/README.md

   - Difficulty determines the complexity of questions fetched.
   - Designed to help children choose a level matching their confidence.
   - Begins the quiz only when a username is entered and difficulty level is selected
-  - Displays a loading animation before the questions appear.

       ![Quiz Form](docs/quiz-form.png)
       ![Required Informations](docs/required-informations.png)

- 4. Display loader
+ 4. loader

+    - Displays a loading animation before the questions appear.
     -  It is added to remove any empty display of question box while content is being loaded from [Open Trivia db]("https://opentdb.com/" "Open Trivia db").
        ![Load page](docs/load.png)

- 4. Dynamic question area with a timer and incremented right and wrong score
+ 5. Dynamic question area with a timer and incremented right and wrong score

   - Displays questions from OpenTriviaDB in a clean and readable format.
   - Correct and incorrect answers are automatically shuffled.